your guide to the magical world of alta's wildflowers.

 Peak season: June–August

-Delicate, magenta pink or purple flowers distinctly resemble the shape of an elephant’s face and trunk.
+Instantly recognizable, the delicate, magenta or purple flowers of this species distinctly resemble the shape of an elephant’s face, ears and trunk.
+Shortly after snowmelt this plant's fern-like leaves will emerge in damp, boggy areas, around beaver ponds, meadows or along streambeds and lake shores.
 Stems are singular though often clustered together, varying in height.
-Leaves resemble those of a fern with teeth.
-The Elephant-Head blooms late June through early August.
-You'll find this specimen growing in wet, boggy areas, around beaver ponds, meadows, or along streams and lake shores.
+The Elephant's Head blooms in early June through early August, depending on elevation.
 This unique flower occurs at higher elevations from 7,400 feet to above timberline.
 The name Pendicularis derives from the Latin word for louse.
-There was an old superstition that eating these plants increased lice on cattle. - Ski Utah
+There was an old superstition that eating these plants increased lice on cattle.

 "One person's weed is another person's wildflower."